9506hqwy/redmine_chart_sql/README.md

 # Redmine Chart SQL

-This plugin provides a chart graph rendering by using SQL.
+This plugin provides a chart rendering macro by using raw SQL.

+## Notes

+This plugin has security issues by design.
+User operates Redmine database by using raw SQL.

 ## Features

-- Render chart graph using `Chart.js`.
+- Render chart by using [Chart.js](https://www.chartjs.org/).
+  - If Redmine5, Chart.js v3 built in Redmine5 is used.
+  - If Redmine4, Chart.js v2 built in Redmine4 is used.
+  - If Redmine3, Chart.js v3 built in this plugin is used.
-- Customize chart graph using sql comment.
+- Customize chart by using sql comment.
 - Macro arguments is sql placeholder.

 ## Installation